mariocervera/UtilityLibrary/README.md

 # Utility Library

-This repository contains a collection of algorithmic solutions for problems that recurrently appear in coding challenges.
+This repository contains algorithmic solutions for problems that recurrently appear in coding challenges.
 Some examples of these solutions are the following:

 (1) A binary search algorithm, which can be used every time we need to search (efficiently) in a sorted array of keys.